Careers

 Responsive feeding

-This was previously referred to as ‘demand’ or ‘baby-led’ feeding and applies to both breastfeeding and formula feeding mothers and babies.
+This was previously referred to as ‘demand’ or ‘baby-led’ feeding and applies to both breastfeeding and formula feeding parents/carers and babies.

-Responsive feeding involves a mother responding to her baby’s feeding cues and her own needs and desires for feeding baby.
-Mothers may choose to feed their baby because they can feel their breasts are feeling full.
-Feeding responsively recognises that feeds are not just for nutrition, but they can be for love, comfort and reassurance between Mother and baby.
+Responsive feeding involves a parent/carer responding to their baby’s feeding cues and her own needs and desires for feeding baby.
+Parent/carers may choose to feed their baby because they can feel their breasts are feeling full.
+Feeding responsively recognises that feeds are not just for nutrition, but they can be for love, comfort and reassurance between parent/carer and baby.

 “I use the breast for comfort and then the nutrition takes care of itself”